 Cusco Hotel Transfer

 At 0600 AM, we will be picking you up from your hotel in Cusco.
-Then in our private transport, we will drive you to Canas in Quehue district.
+Then in our private transport, we will be driving you along the South Valley of Cusco, to Canas in Quehue district.
 Canas is a province in the south of Cusco city.
 It is also home to Q’eswachaka Rope Bridge.
 On our way, we will have a brief stop to enjoy the sights of four different lagoons.
 They are Acopia, Pomacanchi, Pampamarca and Asnaqocha.

 These lagoons are picturesque as they are located overlooking the snowcapped Andean peaks.
 We will have enough time at each stops for you to click photos and immerse yourself in the captivating view.

 Then we will continue to Canas province.
 Our tour guide will introduce to the community.
 You will have the opportunity to see how well they have preserved the age-old Andean traditions.

 Once you get an introduction to the bridge and the life there, you will be visiting the much awaited Q’eswachaka Inca Rope Bridge.
 This is the only surviving rope bridge built by Inas.

 You can then dare to walk across this swinging bridge right above the Apurimac river.
 After you have had your fill of this masterpiece of Incas, we will return to the community.
 Here we will be stopping for lunch.

 After relishing on an authentic Peruvian meal for lunch, we will start our journey back to Cusco.
 We will be dropping you off at Plaza Regocijo a block away from the main square, Plaza De Armas.

 Yes, tourists can cross the Q’eswachaka Inca rope bridge in Peru.
 It is well maintained as locals rebuild the bridge in October each year.